harmonicalchemy/modular-emacs/Docs/ModE-Accounting-Module-Configuration.md

 **_This module provides self customizeable Accounting & Double Entry Ledger Features to Harmonic Alchemy Modular Emacs..._**

 I am currently experimenting with this.
 Looking into using **`hledger-mode`** etc. Initially I am using this document as a log of my first attempts...
 When I am done, you will not only have a guide to follow, but you will also know the why and how behind my chosen path.
-This will be invaluable as will be a path chosen because it works on all **`nx`** platforms producing the least headaches, and will also contain all needed info and **_gotchas_** recorded along side _in-line_ using block quote message boxes...
+This will be invaluable as it will..., should have ... by that time ... been tested to work on all **`nx`** platforms producing the least headaches.

+You will see documented historical proof, _(of the dragons being slain)_ right here within this guide...
+As a result you will have all needed info and **_gotchas_** recorded along side _in-line_ using block quote message boxes... _(for your easy reference)_

+> _"TahMe!
+Here's to our pirate accountant...,
+Haul Away...
+Haul Away...
+Plain text ledgers, No more Quickening Rues,
+Haul away...
+Haul Away...

+> No... more...
+CyberSnatch Rules,
+Haul Away...
+Haul Away...
+Well stacked privateers, gladly waging our labour,
+Haul Away...
+Freedom Bound!

+> Deep adventure we do sail,
+Haul Away...
+Haul Away!
+On a plain text ship that's Freedom Bound,
+A ship called The Haskell Ledger!
+Arrrrr!"_ :octocat:

+_(lol my rhyme scheme got wak - you figure out the rhythm...
+I think it's a slow hornpipe.
+I will improve it later... `%^)`_

 ### Refs:
 - **[PTA.org Dedicated to Plain Text Accounting](https://plaintextaccounting.org/)**